mauriciotorrez/DeveloperInterview_Mauricio/README.md

-# react-interview
+# Overview
-React front-end interview 2020
+React front-end and .net core web api interview 2022

 Develop a website that displays a random company name and 10 random cat images from the Cats as a Service (http://cataas.com) api.